godotengine/godot-docs/classes/class_rigidbody2d.rst

 - :ref:`Array<class_Array>` **get_colliding_bodies** **(** **)** const

 Returns a list of the bodies colliding with this one.
 Use :ref:`contacts_reported<class_RigidBody2D_property_contacts_reported>` to set the maximum number reported.
 You must also set :ref:`contact_monitor<class_RigidBody2D_property_contact_monitor>` to ``true``.

-Note that the result of this test is not immediate after moving objects.
+**Note:** The result of this test is not immediate after moving objects.
 For performance, list of collisions is updated once per frame and before the physics step.
 Consider using signals instead.

 .. _class_RigidBody2D_method_set_axis_velocity: